-2012 Swim Season: Rip Current and Channel Current Incident Summary
+2012 Swim Season: Great Lakes Current Incident Summary

-This year was slightly above normal in terms of rip current incidents on the Great Lakes compared to the 10-year average of 12 rip current incidents per year (2002-2011 average, Great Lakes Current Incident Database).
-As usual, Lake Michigan was responsible for a majority of the incidents, with its eastern shores favorably aligned to the prevailing wind flow and its popularity with tourists.
+This year was slightly above average for Great Lakes current-related incidents when compared to the average of 12 current related incidents per year (2002-2011, Great Lakes Current Incident Database).
+As is often the case, Lake Michigan was responsible for a majority of the incidents, with its eastern shores favorably aligned to the prevailing wind flow and its popularity with tourists.
 In the Great Lakes, channel current incidents occur on average once per year.
 This year, there were no channel current incidents reported.
-To read about the Great Lakes Current Incident Database, and how the rescue and fatality information for rip and channel currents is collected please go HERE.
-Please remember that high short period waves (high waves incoming at a rapid rate) may have played a factor in many of these incidents, and should be considered equally as dangerous as rip currents.

 About The Victims

-As is typical of rip current incidents on the ocean (and of the Great Lakes), most of the victims were male this year.
+As is typical of current-related incidents on the ocean (and of the Great Lakes), most of the victims were male.
 Out of the 67 total incidents in the database for 2012, 25 of them were male and 19 were female.
 For 23 of the incidents, the gender of the victim was unknown.
-The average age of the victims this year was 22 years old, also very typical of rip current related incidents.
-Contrary to past years, most of the victims were locals to the beach at which they drowned or were rescued.
-In the GLCID, local is defined as living within 20 miles of the beach.
-Of the victims we knew the hometown of, 60% were local.
-Normally, the victims are found to be tourists that are unfamiliar with the beach.
+The average age of the victims this year was 22 years old, which is also common in current related incidents.
+Approximately 60% of the victims this year were locals to the beach at which they drowned or were rescued at.
+In the GLCID, local is defined as living within 30 miles of the beach.

-On the ocean and in the Great Lakes, higher waves lead to rip current development.
-This can also been seen in the 2012 rip current incident wave data.
-Most Great Lakes rip current incidents occurred when waves were in the 4 to 7 ft. range.
-There were 9 incidents that occurred when waves were 2 feet or less, and 7 of those incidents occurred near river mouths/outlets, which can enhance weak rip current development under seemingly benign conditions.
-Remember, these are rip current RELATED incidents, meaning high waves with short periods likely contributed to the drowning deaths/rescues as well.
+On the ocean and in the Great Lakes, higher waves lead to dangerous current development.
+This can also been seen in the 2012 GLCID wave data.
+Most incidents this year occurred when waves were in the 4 to 7 ft. range.
+There were 9 incidents that occurred when waves were 2 feet or less, and 7 of those incidents were outlet currents.

-Wave heights observed during rip current incidents are shown above.
+Wave heights observed during current-related incidents are shown above.
 A majority of the incidents occurred when wave heights were greater than 2 feet.
 Data from the GLCID, 2012.

-Wave Periods Observed During Rip Current Incidents 2012.
+Wave periods observed during current-related Incidents in 2012.
 Most of the incidents occurred with wave periods in the 3 to 5 second ranges.